MDIMACat/alx-low_level_programming/0x17-doubly_linked_lists/README.md

         Write a function that returns the sum of all the data (n) of a dlistint_t linked list.
     7. Insert at index
         Write a function that inserts a new node at a given position.
+    8. Delete at index
+        Write a function that deletes the node at index index of a dlistint_t linked list.